 The staff are committed to helping pupils with learning difficulties and aim to help every child to achieve his or her potential irrespective of their needs.
-The school has a Special Educational Needs Policy and this remains unchanged over the last year.
+The school has a Special Educational Needs Policy and this is updated each year.
 This policy can be viewed under the Policies page on the website.

 Small group teaching and flexibility in the organisation of the school day are amongst the ways in which pupils may be helped.
 These sessions are often led by Teaching Assistants and the work is usually planned specifically to support the individual needs of the children in the group.